Main illustration: Colby Brooks

 Your potential customers are probably more comfortable staying where they are rather than taking a chance on something new.
 Luckily, there are ways to convince them to make a switch and increase your product adoption.

-Whether you’re releasing your first product or getting ready to announce your fiftieth feature, here are a few tips we’ve learned to help you overcome customer inertia and help users see the value of what you have to offer.
+Whether you’re getting ready for your first product launch or announcing your fiftieth feature, here are a few tips we’ve learned to help you overcome customer inertia and help users see the value of what you have to offer.

 What is product adoption?

 When people think about product adoption, often metrics like the number of sign-ups or daily active users come to mind.
 But these metrics taken in isolation don’t reflect whether users are successfully incorporating your product into their daily routine, adding it to their lineup of business tools or embracing it as something they can’t do without.
 True product adoption comes when the value of your product is so great that it outweighs the effort and cost required of the user to make a change.

 Keep in mind it’s not just new users or early adopters you need to win over.
 As you add new features and make improvements, you need to consider how to help existing customers continue to see value with your product.

 4 forces that influence product adoption